-The time has come for the NSW Mental Health Commission to farewell two of its inaugural Deputy Commissioners, Fay Jackson and Dr Robyn Shields AM.
+The time has come for the Mental Health Commission of New South Wales to farewell two of its inaugural Deputy Commissioners, Fay Jackson and Dr Robyn Shields AM.
 Both Ms Jackson and Dr Shields took up their positions in 2013 and have worked with the Commission since the beginning of its journey.

 Commissioner Catherine Lourey says the contributions that Ms Jackson and Dr Shields have made to the Commission over the past 6 years have been tremendous, particularly their determination to put people above all else.